TalkPlayData 2: An Agentic Synthetic Data Pipeline for Multimodal Conversational Music Recommendation: TalkPlayData 2: Statistics and Evaluation

 An LLM-as-a-judge evaluation is conducted on its test set to provide a detailed analysis of the design choices of \dataname~(\cite{zheng2023judging, chen2024mllm}).
 It plays a crucial role in two aspects: 1) quality control during dataset generation and 2) a cost-effective alternative to human evaluation.
 While human evaluation is considered the gold standard (reported at Section~\ref{sec:human_eval}), it is often impractical for large conversational datasets due to cost and scale limitations.

 For the judge LLM, Gemini 2.5 Pro is used, which is a more advanced model than the one used in the generation process.
+Although the self-referential bias may affect \citep{wataoka2024self}, it was chosen because the Gemini family is the only available models that supports three modalities through APIs.
 For each conversation, multiple calls are made to the judge LLM, each of which is asked to evaluate a specific aspect of the conversation, with an appropriate instruction, scoring criteria, and response format.
 When the track information is needed, the judge LLM is provided with all the textual, audio, and image data of the tracks as done in the generation process.
+To further address this issue, we provide a separate LLM-as-a-judge result that resembles the human evaluation in \autoref{sec:human_eval} at the end of this section.

 Table \ref{table:eval_results} summarizes the evaluation results across different aspects of conversation quality.
 Among the focused aspects, some of them are simply better to be higher since they would provide information used during training, e.g., \texttt{progress\_towards\_goal} or \texttt{thought}.
 Some others are not always the case: e.g., although we pursue high linguistic quality in \dataname, it may be part of the scope of training a conversational recommendation system that can handle queries with incorrect grammar and unclear instructions.
 This is also discussed in the following analysis.